BIJOY-SUST/Flying-Stickman/README.md

-# Flying-Stickman-Game-With-JavaFX
+### Flying Stickman Game
-This is a personal project for OOP Lab Course in Computer Science Department of SUST.
-This is a simple game , but the uncommon term is that bird can be lay eggs,bomb and life also.
-This project was made by JavaFX ( Java software platform ).
+This is a personal project created using JavaFX for the OOP Lab course.
+It's a simple game, but the unusual word is that birds can lay eggs, bombs, and even give life.
+The amount of life and eggs you collect is exactly the highest score you can get.